eformsignen/eformsignen.github.io/help/chapter6.rst

 **Method 1: Adding Fields by Clicking a Field Type**

-1. Open Word or PowerPoint and select the location in the document where you want to add the field.
+1. Open Word, Excel, or PowerPoint and select the location in the document where you want to add the field.

 .. figure:: resources/ozinword_1.png
-   :alt: Method 1: Adding Fields by Clicking a Field Type in Word or PowerPoint (1)
+   :alt: Method 1: Adding Fields by Clicking a Field Type in Word, Excel, or PowerPoint (1)
    :width: 700px

-2. Click the field type you want to add in the ribbon menu of **OZ in Word** or **OZ in PowerPoint**.
+2. Click the field type you want to add in the ribbon menu under **eformsign**.

 .. figure:: resources/ozinword_2.png
-   :alt: Method 1: Adding Fields by Clicking a Field Type in Word or PowerPoint (2)
+   :alt: Method 1: Adding Fields by Clicking a Field Type in Word, Excel, or PowerPoint (2)
    :width: 700px

 3. Adjust the size of the field.
+   *Size cannot be adjusted in Excel.

 .. figure:: resources/ozinword_3.png
-   :alt: Method 1: Adding Fields by Clicking a Field Type in Word or PowerPoint (2)
+   :alt: Method 1: Adding Fields by Clicking a Field Type in Word, Excel, or PowerPoint (3
    :width: 700px

 **Method 2: Adding Fields by Drawing a Field**

-1. Open Word or PowerPoint and go to the **OZ in Word/Powerpoint** ribbon menu.
+1. Open Word or PowerPoint and go to the **eformsign** ribbon menu.
+   *Drawing is not available in Excel.

 2. Click the **Drawing Component** icon and select the field type you want to add in the drop-down menu displayed.